 Why iron is important in pregnancy

-When you are pregnant you need ten times more iron to keep healthy.
+Pregnant women need approximately ten times more iron to keep healthy during their pregnancy.

 Iron is important in pregnancy because it helps create red blood cells which carry food and oxygen to the baby as well as the pregnant woman.

 Not having enough iron causes anaemia.
-This can lead to pregnant women being more tired and breathless, and sometimes complications for the baby and woman during pregnancy.
+This can lead to pregnant women being more tired and breathless, and can sometimes cause complications for the baby and woman during pregnancy.

-Iron supplements have been given to pregnant women for decades and we know they are safe for women to take.
+Iron tablets have been given to pregnant women for decades and we know they are safe for women to take.

-Taking iron supplements is the easiest way to safely boost iron levels and prevent anaemia.
+Taking iron tablets is the easiest way to safely boost iron levels and prevent anaemia.

-While we can get iron from food, women need much more iron during pregnancy - approximately ten times more - to help the baby grow and to stay healthy.
+While we can get iron from food, women need much more iron during pregnancy than when they are not pregnant - approximately ten times more - to help the baby grow and to stay healthy.

-Although most women get the iron they need from the food they eat, it can be difficult to get the extra iron needed in pregnancy from food alone.
+Although most women get the iron they need from the food they eat when they aren't pregnant, it can be difficult to get the extra iron needed in pregnancy from food alone.

 In order to get the right amount of iron from food alone, you would need to eat one of the following every day: